 Edmund Gordon is the John M. Musser Professor of Psychology, Emeritus at Yale University, Richard March Hoe Professor, Emeritus of Psychology and Education, at Teachers College, Columbia University and Director Emeritus of the Institute for Urban and Minority Education (IUME) at Teachers College, Columbia University.
 He is also the Senior Scholar in Residence at the SUNY Rockland Community College.

-Hanna Holborn Gray was President of the University of Chicago from July 1, 1978 through June 30, 1993 and is now President Emeritus.
-Mrs. Gray is a historian with special interests in the history of humanism, political and historical thought, church history, and politics in the Renaissance and the Reformation.
+Hanna Holborn Gray was President of the University of Chicago from July 1, 1978 through June 30, 1993 and is now President Emeritus and Harry Pratt Judson Distinguished Service Professor of History Emeritus.
+Mrs. Gray is a historian with special interests in the history of humanism, political and historical thought in the era of the Renaissance and Reformation.

 Megan Gunnar is a professor of Child Development at the University of Minnesota.
 She is the principal investigator for The International Adoption Project.

-John T. Guthrie is the Jean Mullan Professor of Literacy in the Department of Human Development at the University of Maryland, College Park.
-As Director of the Maryland Literacy Research Center, he studied motivations and strategies in reading at all school levels.
+John T. Guthrie is the Jean Mullan Professor of Literacy in the Department of Human Development and Quantitative Methodology at the University of Maryland, College Park.
+As Director of the National Reading Research Center, he studied motivations, strategies and instructional programs reading at all school levels.

 Kris D. Gutiérrez is Professor of Education in the Graduate School of Education at the University of California, Berkeley and holds the Carol Liu Chair.
 Gutiérrez is a learning scientist with research interests in literacy, educational policy, and qualitative, design-based approaches to inquiry.